The South Vista Point at Strauss Plaza (Southeast Parking Lot)

 South Vista Point Address for your GPS: This area has no address other than “Golden Gate Bridge, San Francisco 94129.”
 User inputs to Google Maps have created name confusion between here and Vista Point on the Sausalito side of the Bridge, so the safest search term on your phone or tablet is “Golden Gate Bridge Welcome Center.”
 On most newer car GPS systems the Welcome Center is listed as a POI (point of interest), but on older cars look for “Southeast Parking Lot” or “South Vista Point”.

-Insiders Tip: During peak summer and holiday period visitor hours this lot is closed to passenger vehicles from 11:00 AM to 5:00 PM to avoid backing up traffic on the Bridge, and only buses, vans, taxis, Uber and Lyft drivers etc. may drop off and pick up passengers.
+Insiders Tip: During peak summer and holiday period visitor hours this lot is often closed to passenger vehicles from 11:00 AM to 5:00 PM to avoid backing up traffic on the Bridge, but the Bridge has been inconsistent about when this is and is not done — one holiday they close the lots and another they won’t.
+When the lots are closed from 11:00-5:00 only buses, vans, taxis, Uber and Lyft drivers etc. may drop off and pick up passengers.
 The same is true for the Vista Point parking lot at the northern end of the Bridge.
 We have a list of other Bridge parking lots here that remain open at these times.

 This parking lot is the most heavily visited visitor location on the Golden Gate Bridge, and the spot where a majority of people begin their walk across the Bridge.
 It gets crowded and is often full, and there are overflow lots both below it on Lincoln Blvd. and up the hill on Merchant Road (see map below).
 The area was extensively upgraded for the 75th Anniversary of the Bridge’s opening in 2012, with a new Welcome Center and other upgrades and renovations.